 Let’s Agree on “How Much Is Enough”

-There’s no shortage of opinions on the subject, as readers demonstrated with their own thoughts in my last column.
+There's no shortage of opinions on the subject, as readers demonstrated with their own thoughts in Monday's column.
 (It was a smorgasbord of the practical, the political and the philosophical.)

 In our increasingly competitive world, some feel that money is the way we measure our competence, our success, even our worth as individuals.

 This isn't just wrongheaded, in my view.
 It's offensive.
 There are plenty of folks doing incredibly skilled and underpaid work such as social workers, nurses, high school basketball coaches or Navy SEALs, to name just a few.

 Many feel there is a gap between how they live and the way they should be living - and that money would make up the difference.

 And perhaps it would.
 Money is a linchpin issue in all our lives.
 We want and need things.
 It takes money to get them.

 Some live openly with the accumulation of money as a primary goal.
 Others think it isn't important - or shouldn't be.

 Yet millions harbor a chronic fear that they will never truly have enough - or be able to keep it.

 It's easy for those of us with money - even if we came from nothing - to forget what a struggle life can be without it.